Piazza del Campidoglio: Michelangelo

-Michelangelo di Lodovico Buonarroti (1475–1564), known as Michelangelo, was an Renaissance artist and architect.
-He was commissioned by Pope Paul III, to rebuild the Piazza del Campidoglio because he wanted a symbol of the new Rome to impress Charles V, who was expected to visit Rome in 1538.
+Michelangelo di Lodovico Buonarroti (1475–1564), known as Michelangelo, was a Renaissance artist and architect.
+He was commissioned by Pope Paul III to rebuild the Piazza del Campidoglio because the pope wanted a symbol of the new Rome to impress Charles V, who was expected to visit Rome in 1538.
 Since the Middle Ages the piazza was in such a state of abandonment to be also called "colle caprino" (goat hill), as it was used for grazing goats after the triumphal journey organized in Rome in honor of Charles V in 1536.

 The existing design of the Piazza del Campidoglio and the surrounding palaces was created by Michelangelo.
 At the height of his fame, Michelangelo was offered the opportunity to build a monumental civic plaza for a major city as well as to reestablish the grandeur of Rome.

 Michelangelo's first designs for remodeling the square date to 1534.
 From 1534 to 1538 Michelangelo completely redesigned the square, drawing every detail and making the Capitoline no longer turn towards the Roman Forum but towards the St. Peter's Basilica, which represented the new political center of the city.
 In 1546, Michelangelo produced the oval design for the piazza that included complex spiraling pavement with a twelve-pointed star at its centre.

 Michelangelo provided fronts to the official buildings of Rome's civic government, the Palazzo dei Conservatori, Palazzo Senatorio, and Palazzo Nuovo.
 Michelangelo designed a new façade for the dilapidated Palazzo dei Conservatori and he designed the Palazzo Nuovo to be a mirror complement, thereby providing balance and coherence to the ensemble of existing structures.
-The construction two of these buildings were carried out after his death under the supervision of Tommaso dei Cavalieri.
+The construction of two of these buildings was carried out after his death under the supervision of Tommaso dei Cavalieri.

 The work went so slowly that Michelangelo could only see the completion of the double staircase which served as the new access to the Palazzo Senatorio, with the positioning of the two statues depicting the two river gods of the “Tiber” and the "Nile.”
 The façade and the top of the tower was still incomplete, while the Palazzo Nuovo had not started.